 Site Structure and Navigation

-Organizing website content into categories or themes for improved SEO and user experience.
+Organizing website content into distinct categories or themes to improve SEO and enhance user experience.

 Server Location

-The physical location of a website’s server, impacting search rankings for users in that region.
+The physical location of a website’s server, influencing local search rankings.

 Sitemap